Skip to content

 });

-The AjaxForm has one event, and it fires after the server response.
-The similar event is fetchit:after.
+AjaxForm has one event that fires after the server response.
+The equivalent is fetchit:after.

 Remember

-The fetchit:after event fires anyway after the server response, regardless of its status.
+fetchit:after fires in all cases after the server response, regardless of status.

 Before: